intuition-dev/intuDocs/managers/10_pillars.md

 would look bad in the market.
 The ratio of designers to developers on a team is changing.
 Perhaps a team has 1 designer for 4-5 developers today, yet in the future, a team may have 2-3 designers per developer;
-and by designer, it should go without saying that I am referring to a designer that knows CSS.
+and by designer, it should go without saying that we am referring to a designer that knows CSS.
 In any event, an individual contributor must know how to work with designers, while possessing polyglot skills in more than one SASS framework.
 NIH is poor productivity; it is better to